 Trying to be a good person

 I eventually summoned the courage to confide in my girlfriend, knowing I was taking a risk and found helpful reassurance in her acceptance and support.
 I believe this sharing of my shoplifting problem with someone who cared was an important step towards resolving it.
 I soon decided to seek professional help and started to meet with a counsellor.
 The counsellor talked with me about my problem and the motivating factors behind it.
 We then explored strategies of redirecting some of the impulses in more acceptable ways.
 While these strategies were of some help in controlling the symptoms, they were not the solution to my problem.
 The mysterious internal force leading me to steal persisted, as assertive and powerful as ever.
 I was in an ongoing struggle with it and losing more rounds than I was winning.
 Was I locked into this long battle with no hope of a decisive victory along the way?
 This apparent grim reality of my situation continued to haunt me.

 The search ends in a new beginning

 I grew up in a traditional religious setting and thought I knew about Christianity.
 It never occurred to me that my understanding might have been seriously flawed.
 As far as I could see, that ‘church’ was just a distasteful part of the system and I rejected it.
-In doing so, I threw the baby out with the bath water.
+In doing so, I threw the baby out with the bathwater.
 This is an easy mistake to make for a teenager and many fall for it.
 Fifteen years later, things had been happening in my life to challenge some of my views.
 Something was going on and I had a sense of excitement about being on the threshold of a new discovery, a new dimension of understanding.
-God was at work in my life, even though I did not even believe in Him.
+Actually, it was God who was at work in my life, even though I did not even believe in Him.
 I knew that He might be there and it seemed that others had real experience of this.